Teenage gun dealers on Ar Rashid Street.

 A rocket protrudes from a modified car in Tripoli.

 I'm sat with a young Libyan named Moayad, drinking coffee in Tripoli's old town, the largest medina in the world.
-Until two years ago the city was the capital of Gaddafi's micro-managed state, but now Tripoli has been reduced to a plaything quarrelled over by two provincial powerhouses, each of whom see themselves as the deserved victors of the war and all its spoils.
-"The city’s filling up with armed groups – some affiliated with Zintan, some affiliated with Misrata," Moayad tells me.
+Until two years ago the city was the capital of Gaddafi's micromanaged state, but now Tripoli has been reduced to a plaything quarreled over by two provincial powerhouses, each of whom see themselves as the deserved victors of the war and all its spoils.
+"The city’s filling up with armed groups—some affiliated with Zintan, some affiliated with Misrata," Moayad tells me.
 "They’re coming from all over the country.
-It’s a matter of time until there are clashes in the centre of the city."
+It’s a matter of time until there are clashes in the center of the city."

 The family fairground where the Eid shooting took place.

 But gradually that restraint is starting to fray.
 In among the political attacks and assassinations are acts of mindless violence.
 During the Eid celebrations at the end of last week, a group of young men sprayed a family fairground with machine gun bullets after an argument with security guards.
 They killed one woman, seriously injured others, and caused a stampede for the exits.
 "After the revolution we thought we were going to become the next Dubai or Abu Dhabi," a neighbor grumbles, as we discuss the shooting.
 "We’ve got the largest oil reserves in Africa and just six million people.
 We should all be rich, but this country is self-destructing."